UKHO/docs/using-github/coding-in-the-open.md

 ## 6. Opening a closed repository

 In the case where a repository is available to be made open, it is required that a team lead fills in the [checklist](/software-engineering-policies/OpenSourceContribution/OpenSourceGovernanceChecklist.md) with the necessary details.
 This request can then be processed in the development portal.

+## 7. Repositories that do not require a licence

+Most repositories should carry an open-source licence.
+However, there are limited circumstances where publishing a licence is not appropriate:

+- **Classified or restricted repositories** that are not and will not be publicly accessible do not require an OSI licence, but must still carry appropriate classification markings
+- **Purely internal tooling** that is explicitly scoped as never-to-be-published — though teams should challenge this assumption and default to openness
+- **Third-party code** repositories where UKHO does not hold the IP and cannot grant a licence

+In all these cases, the absence of a licence must be documented and approved.
+See the [Software Licensing Policy](./software-licensing-policy.md) for further detail on when a licence may not be required.